 Another opinion I’ve heard from the conservative bent:

 “Our government is totally broke.
-There’s no way they’re going to give loan forgiveness to me because I’m a high-income doc and the Democrats are going to make sure I don’t get a dime.”
+There’s no way they’re going to give loan forgiveness to me because I’m a high-income doctor and the Democrats are going to make sure I don’t get a dime.”

 Both of these views seem to be driven more by partisan feeling rather than logic.